shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/multiple_smartcontracts_subgraph.md

 # Write AssemblyScript Mapping

 In the mapping file, we need to write two functions.
-One for handling New Pair and one for handling the sync event of each pair.
+One for handling new Pair and one for handling the `Sync` event of each pair.
 Let's start with the `handleNewPair` Event.

-Let's import the types from the generated folder as well the BigInt type
+Let's import the types from the generated folder as well the `BigInt` type:

 ```typescript
 import { BigInt } from "@graphprotocol/graph-ts"